The Bankrate promise

 Home insurance coverage options in Houston

 Although homeowners insurance is not mandated by law in Texas, lenders typically require homeowners to carry a policy in order to obtain a mortgage.
-Most homeowners insurance in Houston includes coverage for your dwelling, other structures (such as a detached garage), your personal property and liability.
-However, you can also add optional endorsements to your policy for more protection.
-Here are some of the add-on coverage types that might be beneficial for Houston homeowners:
+Standard homeowners insurance in Houston includes coverage for your dwelling, other structures (such as a detached garage), your personal property and liability.
+However, you might want to consider adding optional endorsements or additional policy types to your home insurance portfolio for more financial protection.
+Here are some of the additional coverage options that might be beneficial for Houston homeowners:

 - Water backup insurance: Houston homeowners may want to consider purchasing coverage for water backup.
 This type of damage stems from backed-up drains and sewage systems, as well as failed sump pump problems, and can lead to water damage.
 This type of damage is not typically covered by your basic home insurance policy and may happen following a hurricane or rainstorm.